D-Novruzov/eulon-nexus/README.md

 ## Current Work in Progress:

+- Researching a way to make Graph RAG retrievals better and not fail.
+Using pre made cyfer queries as tools seems like a better approach instead of letting LLM generate cyfer realtime.
 - Ollama support
 - Export as csv ( for both node and relation table )
 - Context engineering